Our protocol is...

 Reductants deliver electrons.
-One of the most important redox signaling process that takes place in the mitochondria is with the addition of electrons to oxygen molecules.
+One of the most important redox signaling processes that takes place in the mitochondria is the addition of electrons to oxygen molecules.

 Our cells require balance or homeostasis for peak performance.
 When oxidants build up in our cells it leads to a damaged and poorly functioning cell.
 The buildup of oxidants is called oxidative stress.